milasudril/fruit/doc/index.md

 possible to load a font from different sources, as well as looking up an already loaded font.

 ## Event routing

+Inputs and notifications are routed Fruit using events.
+An application is expected to trigger events when an input library notifies the application about an external trigger.
+For example, if the input library detects a trigger associated with a pointing device such as a mouse or trackball, the application should send a LocationEvent to all components that should potentially act on that trigger.

+Events are routed throug an EventDispatcher.
+Notice that UiManager may act as an EventDispatcher for the specified evnets.
+Thus, an application will typically use an UiManager to manage event routing.

+When an external trigger is being handled by a component, it is possible that the event is forwarded back to the appliocation through a callback.
+It is also possible that an internal event is generated.
+For example, when a ContentBox receives a LocationEvent, it may forward the event when the location is inside the ContentBox.
+It may also trigger a BoundaryCrossedEvent.

+Events are also used by layout managers to control the location and size of objects.
+In this case, SizeRequestEvents and GeometryUpdateEvents are sent.